secretstartups/handbook/job-families/finance/finance-systems-administrator/index.html.md

 ### Career Ladder

-The next step in the Finance Systems Administration job family is to move the [Manager, Finance Systems](#manager-finance-systems) role
+The next step in the Finance Systems Administration job family is to move the [Manager, Finance Systems Administrator](#manager-finance-systems) role

-# Manager, Finance Systems
+# Manager, Finance Systems Administrator
-The Manager, Finance Systems plans, conducts and directs the analysis of business problems with automated systems solutions.
+The Manager, Finance Systems Administrator plans, conducts and directs the analysis of business problems with automated systems solutions.
 This job family reports to the [Sr. Director, Enterprise Applications](/job-families/finance/senior-director-enterprise-applications/).

 ## Responsibilities
 Extends the Senior Financial Systems Administrators responsibilities.